Skip to main content

 Manage IMAP foldersYesYesNoNo

 Channel management requires Admin or Editor access.
 Users without sufficient permissions see a message: “Only workspace administrators can manage communication channels.”
+The Connect with Microsoft and Reconnect buttons on a Microsoft Graph channel are visible to Admins only.

 Best Practices